harrietrc/loadimpact-docs/jekyll/_v4/getting-started/what-are-virtual-users.md

 When using our [Chrome Extension]({{ site.baseurl }}/4.0/how-to-tutorials/load-impact-version-4-chrome-extension/) or [converting a HAR file]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-convert-har-to-k6-test/), all requests made within 500 ms of one another will be placed into a `http.batch()`.

 ## When testing APIs
-When testing individual API endpoints, you can take advantage of each VU making multiple requests each to produce RPS a factor higher than your VU count.  e.g. Your test may be stable with each VU making 10 rps each.
+When testing individual API endpoints, you can take advantage of each VU making multiple requests each to produce requests per second(rps) a factor higher than your VU count.  e.g. Your test may be stable with each VU making 10 rps each.
 If you wanted to reach 1000 RPS, you may only need 100 VUs in that case.
 This will vary based on what you are testing and the amount of data returned.
 For more information on testing APIs, please refer to our article [How to Load Test an API]({{ site.baseurl }}/4.0/how-to-tutorials/how-to-load-test-an-api-with-k6/)

 ***